aktin/docker-aktin-dwh/README.md

 ```
 docker compose up -d
 ```
-The system will be available at `http://localhost` once all containers are started.
-Please use the provided volumes, currently [bind mounts](https://docs.docker.com/engine/storage/bind-mounts/) [are not supported](https://github.com/aktin/docker-aktin-dwh/issues/6).
+The system will be available at `http://localhost` once all containers have started.
+For [bind mounts](https://docs.docker.com/engine/storage/bind-mounts/), the property files must be copied manually into the `aktin_config` folder.
+See [this issue]([https://github.com/aktin/docker-aktin-dwh/issues/6](https://github.com/aktin/docker-aktin-dwh/issues/10)) for details.

 ### Running Multiple AKTIN Instances on the Same Server